Managing Dynamic Attributes

 visibility

-In addition to the screen, you can also specify a component in which the attribute should appear.
-For example, screens where several Form components show the fields of the same entity.
+Beyond specifying the view, you can also designate the component within which the attribute should be visible.
+For example, views where multiple FormLayout components show the fields of the same entity.

-Access to dynamic attributes can also be restricted by resource roles.
+Access to dynamic attributes can be restricted by resource roles.
 Security settings for dynamic attributes are similar to those for regular attributes.

 resource role